-Regular employees may elect to purchase medical, dental, vision and life insurance coverage in accordance with this Resolution for the employee and, where applicable, their dependents from a cafeteria plan account established for each regular employee.
-For the purposes of this Resolution, a "regular employee" is any employee occupying a budgeted position, whether or not such employee is scheduled to work eighty (80) hours in a pay period.
+Employees eligible to receive benefits may elect to purchase health, dental, vision and life insurance coverage in accordance with this Resolution for the employee and, where applicable, their dependents from a cafeteria plan account established for each employee.
+For the purposes of this Resolution, an employee is any employee occupying a budgeted position, whether or not such employee is scheduled to work eighty (80) hours in a pay period.

-An employee on an approved, protected leave of absence retain eligibility for the full cafeteria allowance, regardless of the amount of paid time they have, while on protected leave.
+An employee on an approved, protected leave of absence retain eligibility for the full cafeteria allowance, regardless of the amount of paid time they have in the pay period, while on protected leave.